ehhong/identityexploration/_posts/projects/2018-11-24-krystalphu.md

   url: "assets/images/projects/krystalphu/krystalphu-read.png"
   alt: "read"

+quote: I enjoy – almost a little too much – bucking that initial impression that people have of me.

 bio: "<h2>Krystal Phu</h2>
 <p>Krystal Phu is a senior (’19) concentrating in Human Developmental and Regenerative Biology.
 She was born in Massachusetts but spent most of her childhood in the Marshall Islands.
 On campus, she is the co-chair of the Pforzheimer House Commiteee and a photo journalist at the Crimson.
 Krystal also conducts research on the effects of dietary factors on cardiac fibrosis and indicators of cardiovascular health in mice at the Lee Laboratory.</p>"
 ---